cjacker/wl-find-cursor/README.md

 And I don't want to introduce cairo dependency and don't want to handle anti-alias issue manually, drawing square is toooo much simpler than circle.

-With cairo, you can draw something more complex very easy.
+With cairo, you can draw something more complex easily.